-\$ASM_HOME/bin/googlecloud_observer_load_start.sh
+\$ASM HOME/bin/googlecloud observer load start.sh

 This job loads all requested topology data, and runs only once.
 Run this job whenever you need GoogleCloud topology data refreshed.

 Trouble: While the job is running, the status of discovered resources may appear as 'indeterminate' in the topology until the full upload is complete.